 Sometimes this approach really makes sense and may significantly benefit the project.
 In most cases, the third-party users are engaged in such types of checking as usability testing and multi-platform testing, but their help may be required also for other processes of the software quality assurance.

-It also happens that the software testing company quite often goes in for volunteers help and, thus, knows that the more people will test the program the more there is a possibility that the maximum errors number will be discovered.
-With a view to engage the maximum number of volunteers, the company can provide some kind of rewarding system.
+It also happens that the software testing company quite often goes in for volunteers' help and, thus, knows that the more people will test the program the more there is a possibility that the maximum error number will be discovered.
+With a view to engaging the maximum number of volunteers, the company can provide some kind of rewarding system.

 Possible Rewards for Volunteers in Software Testing:

 - Gift certificate.
 For example, functional testing is executed and those volunteers, who discover the most severe bugs and crashes in the functional, get an opportunity to use the software free of charge after its release or even may get a certain sum of money.